achi08rbb/nfl_project/setup/Setup(VM).md

     sudo gpasswd -a $USER docker
     ```
-3. Exit your SSH session and log back in.
+3. Exit your SSH session by running `exit` and log back in.
 4. Restart Docker daemon:
     ```
     sudo service docker restart